-The X11 algorithm was used to claimed to be ASIC-resistant.
-However, check out this hottie!
-The X11 ASIC miner, it hits a high speed of 450MH @ only 335watt, which is times faster than CPU and GPU mining.
+The PinIdea X11 ASIC miner hits a high speed of 450MH @ only 335watt, which is times faster than CPU and GPU mining.

-The PinIdea Dr2 450MH X11 ASIC miner is one of the most powerful dash miner.
+The PinIdea Dr2 450MH X11 ASIC miner is one of the most powerful dash miner on market currently.
 The hash speed is 450MH/s and the power consumption is only 335w.

 |Hash Rate||450 MH/s ± 5%|